DAN Medical Frequently Asked Questions

 Back to Medical FAQ List

->How to prevent and treat kinetosis (motion sickness), a common complaint of travelers on boats, planes, motor vehicles, and even while riding animals.Kinetosis — commonly known as motion sickness — is any disorder caused by motion, such as seasickness, airsickness or carsickness, as defined by Taber's Cyclopedic Medical Dictionary.
+>(A newer version of this article is available.)
+How to prevent and treat kinetosis, or motion sickness, a common complaint of travelers on boats, planes, motor vehicles, and even while riding animals.Updated February 13, 2018: See the latest information on motion sickness here.Kinetosis — commonly known as motion sickness — is any disorder caused by motion, such as seasickness, airsickness or carsickness, as defined by Taber's Cyclopedic Medical Dictionary.
 It is a common complaint of travelers on boats or planes, in motor vehicles, and even while riding animals such as horses.

 >Most people, including experienced boaters and frequent air travelers, have experienced motion sickness at some time.
 All that is needed is a strong enough stimulus, which can vary widely from one person to another.
 Most people acclimate — or "get their sea legs" — with time, but the process can take up to two or three days.The most distressing symptoms of motion sickness are nausea and vomiting, generally caused by an overstimulation of your inner ear's vestibular balance organs and/or by a discrepancy between the sensory inputs from your eyes and inner ears.
 Other symptoms include excessive sweating, pallor (pale skin), a mild headache and malaise.